Sunday, October 17, 2010

 'Golden Charmer'

-The finely-toothed narrowly oval leaves, up to 2 inches in length are glossy bright green.
+The finely-toothed narrowly oval leaves, up to 2 inches in length.
+The foliage glossy bright green.

 Hardy zone 5 to 9 in sun to partial shade.